Understanding Customs Classification in International Trade

 The HS contains over 5,000 commodity descriptions that are identified by a 6 digit code.
 All countries signatory of the Convention must classify products in the same way using the same 6 digit code, with a few exceptions.

-Rules for Customs Classification
+Rules for Classifying Products

-The Harmonised System is not just a harmonised nomenclature; it is also a harmonised set of rules for classification.
 The General Rules of Interpretation (GRI) form an entire part of the Harmonised Systems Convention and ensure that there is a standardised methodology to determine the appropriate code for a product.

-GRI are translated into national legislations for traders to apply when selecting an HS code for their products.
+General Rules of Interpretation (GRI) are translated into national legislations for traders to apply when selecting an HS code for their products.
 The process of classification is carried out by following the GRIs.

-The six GRIs are the core process used for classification.
+The GRIs are the core process used for classification.
 They have to be considered in sequence until a classification has been established.

 - Rule 1 covers sections and chapter headings.